January 11, 2018

 Results with Lucy cannot stress enough to CHUCK YOUR SCALES AWAY.
 Use a measuring tape instead.
 Your weight can fluctuate by as much as 2kg over the course of the day.
 All depending on how much food and liquid you’ve consumed.
 Plus, for us lucky ladies, hormonal changes can lead to water retention too which affects the number on the scale.

-So, whilst you’re trying to lose weight, step off the scales and use our measuring tape instead!
+So, whilst you’re trying to lose weight, step off the scales and use our measuring tape from the RwL store instead!

 6) Not eating enough protein